News

 Outside court, the Keppler family welcomed the setting of a trial date, saying it brings them a step closer to justice after months of repeated court appearances.

-He however raised concerns about alleged delays in the investigation, questioning why some officers who were involved on the day of his daughter’s killing have not yet been charged, more than a year later.
+He also raised concerns about alleged delays in the investigation, questioning why some officers who were involved on the day of his daughter’s killing have not yet been charged, more than a year later.

 Despite his frustrations, Keppler thanked the Eldorado Park community for its continued support, saying it has helped the family endure what he described as the most difficult period of their lives.